Falanan/Onmyoji_Automation/README.md

 <img src="https://github.com/Falanan/Onmyoji_Automation/blob/main/readme_file_pics/gpI.png?raw=true">

-But some of them are useless, such as most of the images of second row.
+But some of them are useless, such as most of the images in second row.